sconover/predicated/README.markdown

-Predicated provides a simple predicate object model in ruby.
+Predicated is a simple predicate model for Ruby.

 Tracker project:
 http://www.pivotaltracker.com/projects/95014